One of the most beloved horror anthologies from the 80s, Creepshow is a tour de force by three celebrated masters of the horror genre.

-The Lonesome Death of Jordy Verrill: A dim-witted boor believes that the meteorite that has fallen into his backyard is the solution for his debts.
+The Lonesome Death of Jordy Verrill: A dim-witted boor believes the meteorite that has fallen into his backyard is the solution to his debts.
 It is, but not in the way the poor fellow expects.

-Something to Tide You Over: Richard Vickers murders his wife and her lover in the most dastard way imaginable.
-Naturally, such a man deserves a fate as cruel as his execution.
+Something to Tide You Over: Richard Vickers murders his wife and her lover in the most wicked way imaginable.
+Naturally, such a man deserves a fate as cruel as his own executions.

-The Crate: What do you with a crate containing a horrific, man-eating monster?
+The Crate: What do you with a crate housing a horrific, man-eating monster?
 You ask your loving wife to open it, of course!

-They’re Creeping Up on You: Ruthless businessman Upson Pratt is faced with his worst nightmare.
-A blackout is heading his way.
-Very soon, his hermetically sealed apartment would be utterly vulnerable to the horrors of the world.
+They’re Creeping Up on You: Ruthless businessman Upson Pratt faces with his worst nightmare.
+A blackout is heading his way and very soon, his hermetically sealed apartment would be utterly vulnerable to the horrors of the world.

 Check out my other snappy movie reviews!